boltops-tools/terraspace-docs/_docs/state/existing.md

 ## Logic in the config/terraform/backend.rb

-Since terraspace materializes the `config/terraform/backend.rb` to the root module's folder being deployed, you can add logic in there to control the state file path.
+Since terraspace builds the `config/terraform/backend.rb` to the root module's folder being deployed, you can add logic in there to control the state file path.
 Example:

 config/terraform/backend.rb